On this page

 Becoming a Dental Hygienist: Step-by-Step

-From choosing the right dental hygiene program to applying for your first job, find out how long it will take to become a dental hygienist, and follow the steps that lead to “RDH” at the end of your name.
+From choosing the right dental hygiene program to applying for your first job, find out how long it will take to become a dental hygienist.
+Follow these steps to earn an “RDH” at the end of your name.

-If you want to become a dental hygienist, there are different paths you can take.
-Some people who have experience in dental assisting already may enroll in a bridge program that allows them to build on their prior education and experience to start a new career.
-On the other hand, those who have no experience in the health care field can begin their dental hygiene training from the ground up and learn all of the principles and techniques of the field.
-Continue reading to find information on the steps involved in becoming a dental hygienist.
+There are two different paths you can take to become a dental hygienist, with one taking less time than the other.
+Experienced dental assistants may enroll in a bridge program that allows them to build on their prior education and experience to step up their dental career in less time.
+On the other hand, those who have no experience in the dental field can begin their dental hygiene training from the ground up and learn all the principles and techniques of the field.
+Continue reading to find information on the steps involved in becoming a dental hygienist, no matter which path you need to take.

 Do Your Strengths Align with a Dental Hygiene Career?

-The dental hygiene field can be rewarding, but it is not necessarily a great fit for everyone.
+The dental hygiene field is rewarding for many, but it’s not a great fit for everyone.
 Before applying to a school for training, evaluate whether this career is a good choice for you.
 The following are some of the most important questions you can ask yourself.

-If you are meticulous about details, then dental hygiene might be an excellent fit.
-While cleaning teeth is not all that a dental hygienist will do, it is important that a dental hygienist takes care of the little things when cleaning and in overall care of a patient.
+If you are meticulous about details, then dental hygiene could be an excellent fit.
+While cleaning teeth is not all dental hygienists do, it is important that a dental hygienist takes care of the little things when cleaning teeth and in overall care of patients.

-Dental hygienists work in a variety of settings, such as pediatric or hospital-based, alongside dentist and assistant to reach the goal of complete patient care.
-As a health care provider, dental hygienist should enjoy helping patients and providing exceptional overall care to every individual in their chair daily.
+Dental hygienists work in a variety of settings, such as pediatric or hospital-based, alongside dentists and assistants, to reach the goal of complete patient care.
+As a health care provider, dental hygienist should enjoy helping patients and providing exceptional overall care to every patient in their chair daily.

-Patients may not necessarily understand the treatment they are about to receive, so dental hygienists need to have strong communication skills to explain procedures to them.
+Everyone goes to the dentist.
+Patients may not understand the treatment they are about to receive, so dental hygienists need to have strong communication skills to explain procedures to them.
 Also, they may be required to give patients information on how they can practice good dental hygiene at home.

 Patience and empathy are crucial in this field because professionals often work with people — such as children — who may be afraid of the treatment they’re about to receive.
 People in this field need to be able to calm patients’ nerves and put their mind at ease.